EmilyQue/SeniorCapstone/README.md

 User stories, which contains details about the non-technical requirements can be found [here](https://github.com/EmilyQue/SeniorCapstone/blob/main/documents/User%20Stories_Revised.xls)

 ##### Cloud Hosting
 As for the choice of cloud provider, I decided to use Heroku because this provider supports any version of PHP that is greater than 7.3 and is able to support a SQL database and the use of the Laravel framework.
-This would be the best option since I am experienced with Heroku.
+This would be the best option since I am most experienced with Heroku.
 The project can be viewed [here](http://adventr-blog.herokuapp.com/home)

 ##### DevOps Integration
 * Logging: A single logger was created so standard log statements complete with the date, time, level of severity, message, and context were outputted.
 The log statements were called for the entry and exit of all the methods in the controllers, business services, and data services, as well as any exceptions found within the application.